about alpha - How common

 The American Thoracic Society guidelines, the World Health Organization guidelines, and the COPD Foundation guidelines have recommended which family members of people with alpha-1 should also be tested for alpha-15-7:

-Since alpha-1 is a genetic condition, only a blood test can determine if you have it, but first, you should be screened with AlphaID to see if a blood test is necessary.
+Because alpha-1 is a genetic condition, only a blood test can help their healthcare professional determine if they have alpha-1, but first, they should be screened to see if that is necessary.

 They can go to their healthcare professional’s office and ask to be screened or they can screen themselves at home and for free* with the FDA-cleared AlphaIDTM At Home Genetic Health Risk Service and share their results with their doctor.
 To learn more, visit www.AlphaIDAtHome.com.

 The AlphaID At Home Genetic Health Risk Service is at least 99% accurate and enables consumers, in the US and over the age of 18 years old, to confidentially learn their risk for alpha-1 for free.
 Results are only provided to the person who submitted their sample.
 The process is easy—they simply collect a small saliva sample using the AlphaIDTM At Home Saliva Collection kit by swabbing the inside of their cheek from the comfort of their home and send it to a third-party lab.
 The postage and lab processing are included at no charge.
 An email will be sent alerting them that their report is ready to be viewed through their password protected account.
 Knowing their results can help them make decisions about the jobs they select and other lifestyle choices.

 The receipt of this free testing service does not create any expectation or obligation on your part to purchase or use any product or service offered by any manufacturer.